mizuno-group/2022/README.md

 This repository contains works by Mizuno group in 2022.

 # Content
-- EDmodel ("Investigation of chemical structure recognition by encoder-decoder models in learning progress")
+- EDmodel (*Investigation of chemical structure recognition by encoder-decoder models in learning progress*)

 # Member
 - [Katsuhisa Morita](https://github.com/KatsuhisaMorita)